clearlinux/clear-linux-documentation/source/tutorials/php.rst

    sudo echo "extension=imagick.so" >> /etc/php.d/my-php.ini

-No further detail is required to load the extension, but you must restart the php-fpm service for PHP to pick up the modification to the `/etc/php.d/my-php.ini` file.
+No further detail is required to load the extension, but you must restart the php-fpm service for PHP to pick up the modification to the :file:`/etc/php.d/my-php.ini` file.

 .. code-block:: bash

    sudo systemctl restart php-fpm

-You can verify that the imagick extension has been loaded by searching through the runtime list of loaded PHP Modules.
+Verify that the imagick extension has been loaded by searching through the runtime list of loaded PHP Modules.

 .. code-block:: bash